gameswu/nya_doc/en-us/Function.md

 ### AI Drawing

 Nya supports generating images through natural language descriptions.
 Users can send descriptive text, and the system will generate corresponding images based on the text content.
 It is worth noting that the descriptive text sent to Nya will be processed according to her understanding, allowing her to handle vague drawing requests, such as "draw a self-portrait" or "draw me as you see me," and still provide a basic and unified result.

-In the [Developer Story](DevStory.md), interesting results from AI drawing can be seen during testing and use due to the aforementioned characteristics.

 ### Reminders